justinmklam/personal-website/content/projects/elec/sous-vide.md

 src="/imgs/sous-vide/plot_benchmarks2.png" >}}

 Looking at the rice cookers in more detail, we see that the small rice cooker has a much lower overshoot than the large.
 This makes sense since the heating element is smaller, thus it retains less heat "momentum" upon shutoff.
 The addition of a water circulator significantly reduced the steady state temperature oscillation as well as the amplitude of overshoot.
 With the added benefit of greater temperature uniformity within the water bath than relying on natural convection to mix the water, using a circulator is proven to be a necessity.

+Moving forward, I decided to use the large rice cooker with a circulator.
+Although the small rice cooker reaches steady state more quickly, its small vessel size s unfortunately not practical for cooking anything but a feast for ants.

 {{<img caption="Comparison of the remaining cooking vessels." src="/imgs/sous-vide/plot_benchmarks.png" >}}